 - Easy to use, no software needed so you can just plug and play.

 - Comfortable fit due to pivoting, velvet-padded earcups and headband.

 - Lack of 7.1 surround sound.

 If Razer Kraken are the headphones you use on the road to professional gaming, Audeze Mobius are the ones you buy once you get there.
 The reason why is simple – you can purchase a solid GPU with the money you pay for the Mobius.
-That said, this product is deserving of the title best audiophile headphones for gaming (for those who can afford it).
-Once more, cost is the main reason why a fantastic headset gets a lower spot on our list.
+That said, this product is deserving of the title best headphones for gaming (for those who can afford these audiophile head pieces).
+Once more, the cost is the main reason why a fantastic headset gets a lower spot on our list.

 What Audeze did with the Mobius is truly awe-inspiring and it changed the market for gaming headphones for ever.
 The main reason you’d buy these cans instead of upgrading your GPU is the fantastic sound quality and 3D audio.
 The technology inside this audiophile headset is well worth the price, as it delivers an ultra-realistic rendering of in-game sounds.

-- Fully-integrated surround.
-The headphones come with built-in audio chip that renders audio in 5.1/7.1.
+Fully-integrated surround – The headphones come with a built-in audio chip that renders audio in 5.1/7.1.

 - Open and impressive soundstage perfect for gaming.